slavasound/filterlist/README.ru-RU.md

 <!--
-This file is part of the Press the Attack project, Copyright (c) 2018 Bogachenko Vyacheslav
+This file is part of the Press the Attack project, Copyright (c) 2019 Bogachenko Vyacheslav

-Press the Attack is a free project: you can distribute it and/or modify it in accordance with the MIT license published by the Massachusetts Institute of Technology.
+Press the Attack is a free project: You can distribute it and/or modify it in accordance with the MIT license published by the Massachusetts Institute of Technology.

 The Press the Attack project is distributed in the hope that it will be useful,